 DISCLAIMER: The Buffy the Vampire Slayer and Angel characters are the property of Mutant Enemy, Joss Whedon, and Fox Studios.
 The story contents are the creation and property of Djinn and are copyright (c) 2001 by Djinn.
 This story is Rated PG-13.

 Love is Blonde

-The knock on the door startled Wesley out of the drowsing state he had fallen into as soon as he sat down.
+The knock on the door startled Wesley out of the drowsing state he'd fallen into as soon as he sat down.
 He glanced at the clock.
 4 AM.
 Too late for any normal person to call.
-Then again, Wesley wasn't sure that he knew any normal people in LA.
+Then again, Wesley wasn't sure he knew any normal people in LA.

 The knock sounded again.
 He pushed himself off the couch stiffly and walked to the door.
 Once there he looked through the peephole.

 He opened the door.
 Harmony stood in front of him, giving him the uncertain smile that—and he would never admit this to anyone—completely charmed him.
 She was a vampire, after all.
 And she was Harmony.
 He actually wasn't sure which was worse.

 "Hi."
 Her voice was a mixture of seductive and shy.

 Her smile turned into a pout.
 "You still don't trust me?"